Jcct100/static-content-test/README.md

 ```

 9)My problem was that I was returning HTML content with the HTML tags.
-I found a very code that will strip the HTML tags in JavaScript - https://css-tricks.com/snippets/javascript/strip-html-tags-in-javascript/
+I found a code that will strip the HTML tags in JavaScript - https://css-tricks.com/snippets/javascript/strip-html-tags-in-javascript/

 ```
 .replace(/(<([^>]+)>)/ig,'');